awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-createdomain-configure-slow-logs.md

    The status of your domain changes from **Active** to **Processing**\.
 The status must return to **Active** before log publishing is enabled\.
 This change typically takes 30 minutes, but can take longer depending on your domain configuration\.

 If you enabled one of the slow logs, see [Setting Elasticsearch Logging Thresholds for Slow Logs](#es-createdomain-configure-slow-logs-indices)\.
+If you enabled audit logs, see [Audit Log Kibana UI](audit-logs.md#audit-log-kibana-ui)\.
 If you enabled only error logs, you don't need to perform any additional configuration steps\.

 ## Enabling Log Publishing \(AWS CLI\)<a name="es-createdomain-configure-slow-logs-cli"></a>